busterswt/busterswt.github.io/_posts/2018-01-27-lisa-xprofile.markdown

 # Summary

 The X/ProFile is one of only a few third-party addons for the Apple Lisa that is currently in production and available for purchase.
 Of all the addons available, the X/ProFile is probably the most important, since an Apple Lisa is not really usable without some form of hard disk storage.
 Genuine Apple ProFile drives often sell for hundreds of dollars online, and most are sold as 'untested', putting buyers at risk of ending up with a DOA device.
-The easy expansion capabilities of the X/ProFile and its compatibility with all known Lisa operating systems like Lisa Office System, MacWorks, Xenix, and more, make it a no brainer for any Lisa owner looking to archive their ProFile drives and enjoy their Lisa machine.
+The easy expansion capabilities of the X/ProFile and its compatibility with all known Lisa operating systems like Lisa Office System, MacWorks, Xenix, and more, make it a no brainer for any Lisa owner looking to store their ProFile drives and enjoy their Lisa machine.

 For interested buyers, the X/ProFile can be found at [VintageMicros](http://vintagemicros.com/catalog/product_info.php/cPath/30/products_id/282).